-In-depth analysis and practice in directing types of plays: serious, comic, experimental, musical.
-Term project: direct a one-act or excerpt from a longer play.
+In-depth analysis and practical experience in directing different play forms and styles: serious, comic, period, experimental, musical.
+Direction of a short production required (one-act or excerpt from full-length play).
 (Prereq.: 366 or consent of instructor.
 Spring)

 (Consult faculty in area of emphasis.)